BSDF Importance Baking: A Lightweight Neural Solution to Importance Sampling General Parametric BSDFs: Introduction

 \section{Introduction}

-BSDFs (Bidirectional Scattering Distribution Function) are key to realistic appearances.
-They are the combination of BRDFs (Bidirectional Reflectance Distribution Function) for reflection and BTDFs (Bidirectional Transmittance Distribution Function) for transmission.
+Bidirectional Scattering Distribution Functions (BSDFs) are key to realistic appearances.
 Among all BSDFs, parametric BSDFs are pervasively used because of their flexibility to represent a large variety of materials' optical properties using a few parameters.

-In the modern Monte Carlo rendering framework, BSDFs need not only be evaluated, but also importance sampled.
-The core of BSDF importance sampling is to choose an outgoing direction according to a probability density function (PDF) that closely resembles the 2D BSDF slice jointly determined by BSDF parameters and an incident direction.
-However, parametric BSDFs barely have accurate analytical importance sampling strategies.
-Existing solutions tend to sample part of the BSDF slice.
-For instance, single scattering microfacet BSDFs sample the normal distribution functions (NDFs)~\cite{BeckmannSpizzichino:1963,walter2007microfacet} or visible normal distribution functions (VNDFs)~\cite{heitz2014importance}.
-Multiple-scattering microfacet BSDFs (e.g., Heitz et al.~\cite{heitz2016multiple}) perform random walk, resulting in high variance.
+In the modern Monte Carlo rendering framework, BSDFs needs not only be evaluated, but also importance sampled.
+The core of BSDF importance sampling is to choose an incident direction according to a probability density function (PDF) that closely resembles the 2D BSDF slice jointly determined by BSDF parameters and an outgoing direction.
+However, parametric BSDFs barely have perfect importance sampling strategies.
+Some BSDFs do not support analytical sampling, e.g., the Disney Principled BRDFs using Generalized-Trowbridge-Reitz (GTR) ~\cite{burley2012physically, mcauley2012practical}.
+Some solutions tend to sample part of the BSDF slice, e.g., visible normal distribution functions (VNDFs) ~\cite{heitz2014importance} without taking the Fresnel term into account.
+Some other solutions use random walk to sample, e.g., position-free layered material \cite{guo2018position}, resulting in perfect importance sampling in theory but also high computational cost and variance.

-Recently, neural approaches have been proposed to represent measured BRDF ~\cite{sztrajman2021neural,zheng2021compact}, which are mostly tied with compression of measured BSDFs and seldomly study the problem of accurate importance sampling.
-Recent works that use neural methods to solve importance sampling do exist, but few work well with the naturally high-dimensional parametric BSDFs with many parameters, especially those utilizing normalizing flow~\cite{Muller18,xie2019multiple}.
+Recently, neural approaches have been proposed to represent measured/synthetic BRDFs ~\cite{sztrajman2021neural,zheng2021compact,fan2021neural}, which are mostly tied with compression of BSDFs and seldomly study the problem of accurate importance sampling.
+Recent works that use neural methods for importance sampling do exist, but few work well with the naturally high-dimensional parametric BSDFs, especially those utilizing normalizing flow~\cite{Muller18,xie2019multiple}.